 Prostate Cancer, Advanced or Metastatic - Changes to This Summary (08 / 22 / 2013)

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.
-Changes were made to this summary to match those made to the health professional version.
+Editorial changes were made to this summary.